Firebase vs AWS Amplify for App Development: 2026 Guide

 3. Can I migrate my app from Firebase to AWS Amplify?

 Yes, but it requires a structured migration plan.
-You must export Firestore collections as JSON, map them to DynamoDB schemas, migrate auth profiles from Firebase Auth to AWS Cognito, and move media assets from Firebase Storage to AWS S3.
-AnzaForge provides custom migration pipelines to automate this transition.
+You must export Firestore collections, map them to DynamoDB single-table schemas, migrate auth profiles to AWS Cognito, and transfer media assets to AWS S3.
+Anzaforge provides zero-downtime migration pipelines and custom engineering.
+Book a free 30-minute cloud architecture review with our team to discuss your migration roadmap.

 4. Does AWS Amplify support real-time data sync?